 -Interest in food animal production

-Externship positions are fully booked through Fall 2020.
-At this time we are accepting applications for positions starting in Spring 2021.
+Externship positions are subject to change due to COVID-19.
+At this time we are accepting applications for positions starting in Fall 2021.
 Please send a letter of intent outlining why you are seeking this position & how you plan to use your training, as well as a current resume.